pablos-here/nbiff/README.md

   - High-level, intuitive and subtle icon changes indicate status changess.
   - Details are presented by clicking on the icon.
-  - Tool tips are available when the user environment supports it.
+  - Tool tips are available when supported by the user environment.
 - User customizable systray icons.

 ## Online help?